 - Set an alarm to go off at 7:30 a.m. when breakfast starts.

-Establish a rule that if your child isn't in the kitchen by 7:50, he or she doesn't get breakfast.
+- Establish a rule that if your child isn't in the kitchen by 7:50, they don't get breakfast.

 Organize Work Spaces